-Established in 1988, Christopher Farr has been at the spearhead of contemporary rug design for over twenty five years.
+Established in 1988, Christopher Farr has been at the spearhead of contemporary rug design for over thirty years.
 Together with his business partner Matthew Bourne, they were the catalyst that revolutionised contemporary rug design.

 With backgrounds that are firmly rooted in antique Oriental carpets and textiles, Farr and Bourne share a passionate knowledge of contemporary art and design that informs the work that is produced to this day.
 Furthermore Farr trained at the Slade School of art In London and has allied this to an intimate understanding of the medium of weaving.

 In 1991, a collaboration with Royal College of Art for an exhibition entitled ‘Brave New Rugs’ became a breakthrough event in the world of design and was the year that the company purchased its last antique rug.
 From then on the focus has been exclusively on producing contemporary rugs.